Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Related Works

-{\bf Temporal Point Processes.} Traditional Marked Temporal Point Process (MTPP) models, such as Poisson and Hawkes processes \citep{rizoiu2017hawkes-tutorial}, rely on strong assumptions about the underlying generative processes.
-Recent advancements have shifted towards more flexible and expressive models by leveraging neural architectures.
-These include classical Recurrent Neural Networks (RNNs) \citep{du2016rmtpp,xiao2017rnnintencities,omi2019fullynn,shchur2019intensityfree}, as well as more advanced architectures like transformers \citep{zhang2020sahp,zuo2020thp,wang2022credittransformers,yang2022anhp}.
-Additionally, continuous-time models such as Neural Hawkes Processes \citep{mei2017nhp}, ODE-RNN \citep{rubanova2019ode}, and their variants \citep{jia2019neuraljump,de2019gruodebayes,kidger2020neuralodebetter,song2024decoupledode,kuleshov2024cotode} have been developed to better capture the dynamics of event sequences.
-Moreover, some researchers have adapted generative models, including denoising diffusion and Generative Adversarial Networks (GANs), for use in TPPs \citep{lin2022generativetpp}.
+\paragraph{Event Sequences and Marked Temporal Point Processes.} MTPP is a stochastic process that consists of a sequence of time-event pairs $(t_1, l_1), (t_2, l_2), \dots$, where $t_1 < t_2 < \dots$ denote the times of events, and $l_i \in \{1, \dots, L\}$ are the corresponding event type labels \cite{rizoiu2017hawkes-tutorial}.
+One of the most popular tasks in this domain is predicting the next event in the sequence~\cite{shchur2021neurtppreview,zhuzhel2023cotic}.
+A straightforward approach is to independently predict the time and type of the next event~\cite{shchur2019intensityfree,panos2024decomposable}, while more sophisticated methods model the temporal dynamics of each event type separately~\cite{mei2017nhp}.
+Traditional models, such as Poisson and Hawkes processes \cite{rizoiu2017hawkes-tutorial}, rely on strong assumptions about the underlying generative processes.
+Recent advancements have shifted towards more flexible and expressive models that leverage neural architectures.
+These include classical Recurrent Neural Networks (RNNs) \cite{du2016rmtpp,xiao2017rnnintencities,omi2019fullynn,shchur2019intensityfree}, as well as more advanced architectures like transformers \cite{zhang2020sahp,zuo2020thp,wang2022credittransformers,yang2022anhp,panos2024decomposable}.
+Additionally, continuous-time models such as Neural Hawkes Processes \cite{mei2017nhp}, ODE-RNN \cite{rubanova2019ode}, and their variants \cite{jia2019neuraljump,de2019gruodebayes,kidger2020neuralodebetter,song2024decoupledode,kuleshov2024cotode} have been developed to capture the dynamics of event sequences better.
+Moreover, generative models were adapted for use in MTPPs, including denoising diffusion~\cite{zhou2025diffusion,zeng2024interactingdiffusion} and Generative Adversarial Networks (GANs)~\cite{lin2022generativetpp}.
+Some prior works have explored general event sequences that include additional data fields beyond timestamps and labels \cite{mcdermott2024eventstreamgpt,padhi2021tabgpt}.

-{\bf Next-K models.} Previous research has explored models that predict multiple future events simultaneously, known as next-K models \citep{karpukhin2024hotpp}.
-These models are typically trained using pairwise losses that match predicted events to ground truth events at corresponding positions.